AlexandreRenard/alexandrerenard.github.io/README.md

 ***At Sundial Foods:***
 100+ daily actions, 36 partners signed
-Quota was selling our production inventory and every month 100% of it was sold.
+First sales person hired, set up all the processes and CRM Quota was selling our production inventory and every month 100% of it was sold.
 Focus on SMB in Bay Area, NYC and LA area
 Booked meetings with Chase Center, Bon Appetit Management Company